For Green Energy, it’s Time to Leave F-Gases Behind Us – and Fast

 • Buildings: Buildings – both commercial and industrial – are subject to strict sustainability standards.
 Using SF6-free switchgear is an opportunity to meet these goals and to work toward accolades such as achieving LEED certification.
 In addition, buildings are already moving from LV to MV to support fast electric vehicle charging, so they could go SF6 free from the start.

 • eMobility: By choosing an electric vehicle, drivers are already making a green transportation choice.
-SF6-free MV switchgear supports an even more environmentally friendly EV charging experience at the charging point.
+SF6-free MV switchgear supports an even more sustainable EV charging experience at the charging point.
 Using green switchgear also future proofs EV charging stations for potential sustainability standard requirements.

 • Grids: We’re decarbonizing the full electricity value chain, not just the generation, by moving to a network that’s also decarbonized.
 When you’re integrating DERs, it only makes sense to also use green switchgear, especially with the technology specifically designed for grids of the future, which contain many more renewables and more frequent switching operations.